The Mayor's Office for Economic Opportunity311

 Cure Violence is an evidence-based violence prevention program that leverages the experiences of young men who have themselves experienced violence to act as "credible messengers" of an anti-violence message, in order to prevent and reduce youth violence.
 Violence interrupters work in the community and in partner hospitals to stop conflicts before they happen, and outreach workers redirect the highest-risk youth away from life on the streets.
 Program provider staff also engage in outreach and organizing to mobilize communities to reject violence as a social norm.

-This program is currently overseen by the Mayor’s Office of Criminal Justice.
+This program has been expanded as part of the NYC Crisis Management System, and is currently overseen by the DYCD Office of Neighborhood Safety.

 NYC Opportunity created the position of the Food Policy Coordinator within the Mayor's Office in order to promote healthy food access for low-income New Yorkers.